openmas-ai/openmas/examples/legacy/basic/README.md

-# Basic SimpleMAS Examples
+# Basic OpenMAS Examples

-This directory contains basic examples that demonstrate the core functionality of the SimpleMAS framework.
+This directory contains basic examples that demonstrate the core functionality of the OpenMAS framework.
 These examples are a good starting point for understanding the framework's architecture and capabilities.

 ## Examples